python3statement/pycon-2017/proposal.md

 This talk will have 3 main parts:

+In the first part, we will describe our quest, focusing on movements toward Python 3 and the concerns that arise for library developers who wish to end support for Python 2.

-In the first part, we will focus on the challenges that arise when releasing a major version of a library that is Python 3 only.
-We will describe some groundwork that will ease such a transition.
-Additionally, we will describe several ways to approach the transition itself, complete with a discussion of the merits and demerits of each approach.
-In particular, many solutions unknowingly unleash the rabbit of breakage on Python 2 systems, further increasing the chasm between Python 2 and Python 3.
+In the second part, we will describe several ways to approach the transition itself, complete with a discussion of the merits and demerits of each approach.
+In particular, we will focus on our new solution that avoids many of the pitfalls of earlier solutions.

+In the third part, we describe the work needed in order to make to implement the newest solution and how it avoids unleashing rabbits on unsuspecting Python 2 users.

 Audience
 ========